-Complaining is defined as expressing discontent, pain or grief with the way things are.
+Complaining is defined by him as expressing discontent, pain, or grief with the way things are.
 It includes gossiping, criticizing, or being sarcastic.
 People generally complain 15-30 times a day.

-Will goes on to explain in his book that there are FOUR STAGES of change.
+He goes on to explain that there are FOUR STAGES of change.

 These stages can be used to make any changes.